Naturally Daily

 Work stress is one of the leading causes of death in the US.

-A 2015 research by professor Jeffrey Pfeffer at Stanford University analyzed the effects of — long working hours, high job demands, lack of autonomy and health insurance etc. on the health of working professionals.
-The study suggests that workplace stress results in 12000 annual deaths and about $190 billion health care costs in the USA alone.
-[4]
+A 2015 research by professor Jeffrey Pfeffer at Stanford University analyzed the effects of — long working hours, high job demands, lack of autonomy and health insurance, etc.

-Fulfilling the demands of a 9 to 5 job, juggling with several roles and responsibilities on a daily basis can make you exhausted and out of balance.
+Fulfilling the demands of a 9 to 5 job, and juggling several roles and responsibilities on a daily basis can make you exhausted and out of balance.
 Work stress may have adverse effects on your physical and mental health and affect your social life and relationship.

 You should find time to relax between your hectic work schedule.
-You may loosen up by spending some quality time with your family and friends- to dinner, movies, etc. going to spa, gym, swimming, reading your favorite book, and so on.
+You may loosen up by spending some quality time with your family and friends- to dinner, movies, etc. going to the spa, gym, swimming, reading your favorite book, and so on.

 2. Eat and Drink Healthy.